EC Comics: 1973–2024: Focus on reprints

+2024–present: Return to comics

+In February 2024, Oni Press announced that it will revive the brand, starting with horror title Epitaphs from the Abyss and the science fiction title Cruel Universe.

+The Gaines family licenses the titles.

+Criticisms and controversies

 Beginning in the late 1940s, the comic book industry became the target of mounting public criticism for the content of comic books and their potentially harmful effects on children.
 The problem came to a head in 1948 with the publication by Dr. Fredric Wertham of two articles: "Horror in the Nursery" (in Collier's) and "The Psychopathology of Comic Books" (in the American Journal of Psychotherapy).
-As a result, an industry trade group, the Association of Comics Magazine Publishers, was formed in 1948, but proved ineffective.
-EC left the association in 1950 after Gaines had an argument with its executive director, Henry Schultz.
+As a result, an industry trade group, the Association of Comics Magazine Publishers, was formed in 1948 but proved ineffective.
+EC left the association in 1950 after Gaines argued with its executive director, Henry Schultz.
 By 1954 only three comic publishers were still members, and Schultz admitted that the ACMP seals placed on comics were meaningless.

 In 1954, the publication of Wertham's Seduction of the Innocent and a highly publicized Congressional hearing on juvenile delinquency cast comic books in an especially poor light.
 At the same time, a federal investigation led to a shakeup in the distribution companies that delivered comic books and pulp magazines across America.
 Sales plummeted, and several companies went out of business.

 Gaines called a meeting of his fellow publishers and suggested that the comic book industry gather to fight outside censorship and help repair the industry's damaged reputation.
 They formed the Comics Magazine Association of America and its Comics Code Authority.
 The CCA code expanded on the ACMP's restrictions.
-Unlike its predecessor, the CCA code was rigorously enforced, with all comics requiring code approval prior to their publication.
+Unlike its predecessor, the CCA code was rigorously enforced, with all comics requiring code approval before their publication.
 This not being what Gaines intended, he refused to join the association.
-Among the Code's new rules were that no comic book title could use the words "horror" or "terror" or "weird" on its cover.
+Among the Code's new rules were that no comic book title could use the words "horror" or "terror" on its cover.
 When distributors refused to handle many of his comics, Gaines ended publication of his three horror and the two SuspenStory titles on September 14, 1954.